cbassim/IBEHS-4C03/README.md

 - Tutorials 1 through 11 for IBEHS 4C03
 - Enrichment Tutorials throughout and as stand-alone topics

-Click on the BinderHub launch here for a cloud service that allows users to share reproducible interactive computing environments from code repositories.
+Click on the BinderHub launch here for a cloud service that allows users to share reproducible and interactive computing environments from code repositories.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cbassim/IBEHS-4C03/HEAD)